hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 note:
 A *guarded pattern* is the combination of a pattern and a boolean expression.
 This boolean expression must additionally be true in order for the guarded pattern to match.
-In this case we could use a guarded pattern to prevent unnecessary tuning...
+We can use guarded patterns to further refine a matched pattern by applying a boolean expression In this case we could use a guarded pattern to prevent unnecessary tuning...

 ---